 A limited number of teaching assistantships are available in introductory service biostatistics courses.

 A limited number of competitive fellowships are available.
-The sources for these fellowships include the University of Iowa Graduate College Fellowship Program, private pharmaceutical firms and the National Institutes of Health.
+The sources for these fellowships are primarily through the University of Iowa Graduate College (Graduate College Internal Fellowships).

 No special form is needed to apply for financial support from the Department of Biostatistics.
-All applications to the program are assumed to also be applications for financial support, unless otherwise noted by the applicant.
+All applications to the program are considered for financial support, unless otherwise noted by the applicant.

 Applicants who wish to be considered for financial assistance should complete their application as early as possible.
 Applications completed by December 1 will receive priority consideration for financial assistance.
 The likelihood of financial assistance decreases, however, for applications received beyond this date.